 Download: Google Assistant (Free)

-We’ll end with OneNote.
-You might not immediately think of Microsoft’s note-taking app as a dictation tool, but it’s great for people who want to keep verbal notes and who aren’t interested in the speech-to-text side.
+You might not immediately think of Microsoft’s note-taking app as a dictation tool, but it’s great for people who want to keep verbal notes and aren’t interested in the speech-to-text side.

 OneNote even comes with a special microphone widget that you can add to your home screen.
-To use the dictation widget, long-press anywhere on your home screen and go to Widgets > OneNote > OneNote Audio Note.
+To use the dictation widget, long-press any empty space on your home screen and go to Widgets > OneNote > OneNote Audio Note.

 Of course, Evernote offers similar functionality.
 However, since mid-2016, many of Evernote’s best features require a subscription.
 OneNote is free for all users.